Supporting our clients’ needs is a cornerstone of our business

 - If you are not getting a quick enough response, or wish to complain or give us feedback then contact our CEO, Martin Dower via email

-- If you are on a PAYG contract then can broadly expect to receive similar response time, but at a chargeable rate of £99 per hours, minimum charge 0.5hrs
+- If you are on a PAYG contract then can broadly expect to receive a slower response time, and at a chargeable rate of £172 per hours, minimum charge 0.5hrs per ticket and 3hrs per month.

 We will periodically request feedback on our support performance.
 Please do feed your comments and ratings back as it helps us to provide a better service and also builds relationships.
 We love clients who give us feedback – especially those that are critical of our service and offer suggestions.